Cosmian/kms/documentation/docs/index.md

           [possible values: postgresql, mysql, sqlite, sqlite-enc, redis-findex]

       --database-url <DATABASE_URL>
-          The url of the database for postgresql, mysql or findex-redis
+          The url of the database for postgresql, mysql or redis-findex

           [env: KMS_DATABASE_URL=]